 |Pain vs Beauty|

 How many of us are guilty of sacrificing comfort for the sake of wearing a gorgeous pair of new shoes just to look good?
 After all, how can we not want to look our best in something like a great pair of stilettos that do so much in how they shape and tense calf muscles while also doing wonders for how well they elongate our legs?
 This is just one example of how we habitually put beauty before common sense sometimes.
+Yet, are those stylish shoes causing foot problems?

 I, for one, can’t help myself when my eyes meet up with the perfect shoe.
 Though you know you don’t need another pair, your adoring gaze locks onto those must have shoes that you just tell yourself you will only try on.
 Then, it happens.
 You fall victim despite too narrow of the shoe box, overly high heels or other faults of great shoes that you sense will only hurt later.